bri-chan/bri-chan.github.io/public/pages/experience.md

 **Senior Product R&D Designer** @ [Harvard Tech for Social Good](https://socialgood.hcs.harvard.edu) _(February 2023 - Present)_

+_(Fall 2023)_
+Leveraging internally collected data to develop an interactive predictive modeling tool for an EdTech nonprofit organization dedicated to empowering American youth to make informed financial decisions when navigating the costs of higher education.

+- Detailed achievements:
+  - Oversee a team of 6 product researcher-designers to successfully deliver end product impacting over 3k active student users.
+  - Collaborate closely with clients and stakeholders to understand client needs and develop project roadmap.
+  - Lead 24+ user interviews and usability tests to understand user needs and pain points.

+_(Spring 2023)_
 Partnered with an international rainforest preservation non-profit to redesign website in a team of 4 product researcher-designers, communicating with clients weekly & spearhead Figma high-fidelity clickable prototypes for client.

 - Detailed achievements: